RHINO: A large horn antenna for detecting the 21cm global signal: Horn antenna design

 Given the long wavelengths involved, the surface accuracy requirements are likely to be relatively mild (although this accuracy must be achieved over a large surface area).
 A reasonably stringent target surface accuracy of $\lambda / 80$ equates to about 5~cm at 70~MHz.
 Depending on the type of surface, distortions due to the changing ambient temperature and wind loading may approach this level, perhaps necessitating additional structural reinforcement to stiffen the surface.

 The conductivity of the surface is also important, as Ohmic losses will reduce the antenna efficiency. \cite{Findlay1990} used welded sheet metal to minimise the losses in a pyramidal horn antenna with aperture $5.4 \times 4.0$m and slant length 36.7m for example.
 For a large vertical antenna, however, this presents challenges in terms of the necessary support structure, as well as wind loading, thermal expansion etc. An alternative is to use welded mesh, which has benefits in terms of reduced cost and weight, but will have higher losses.
-It is also less straightforward to achieve suitable conductive joins between pieces of mesh, as the narrow wire is relatively fragile for welding.
-These issues are also being studied using the scaled-down prototype, which uses 13~mm galvanised steel mesh (0.89~mm wire gauge).

-For the support structure, simple options such as scaffolding and telegraph poles have been considered, which require minimal foundation work.
-The prototype uses wooden beams to shape the horn, with mesh stapled onto the inner surface, and metal scaffolding poles to support the structure.
-For the full-sized horn, an aluminium frame made up of several sections will be used instead.
+It is also less straightforward to achieve suitable conductive joins between pieces of mesh, as the narrow wire is relatively fragile for welding. {\edit To overcome this, we selected 8g (4mm diameter) mild steel welded mesh panels with $50 \times 50$~mm mesh aperture.
+Each $2.4 \times 1.2$~m mesh panel is cut to size and then welded into a box frame made from $50 \times 50 \times 5$~mm steel angle.
+The mesh gauge is sufficiently thick to permit efficient direct welds onto the angle.
+The panels can then be bolted together so that the flat angle surfaces perpendicular to the mesh are directly in contact.
+Fig.~\ref{fig:horn} shows a detailed design for this arrangement, consisting of 59~panels for a total mass of around 1800~kg.
+This structure is self-supporting, but requires bracing with guy lines or similar to withstand wind loading etc.}

 As a final note, alternative construction methods were also considered, including a horn-reflector design (a horizontal horn coupled to a section of parabola), and a vertical horn consisting of wire loops strung between telegraph poles.
 The former would permit a longer horn to be built without requiring as much vertical construction, but has higher material costs, while the latter minimises costs but offers less control over surface accuracy.